top of page

 Falling Water State Park

 What else can we do around here?
+Did you road trip?
+Might as well enjoy the area!

 There are two activities close by that are worth seeing while you're all the way out here...

 2. Falling Waters State Park - we discovered while we were in the Visitor Center at the Caverns.
 This is the longest waterfall in Florida falling 83 feet into a sinkhole.
 We drove 25 minutes down I-10 and found this place easily.
 There are a few trails in the park, but the waterfall is less than 5 minutes from the parking lot with two viewpoints, an upper viewpoint and a lower viewpoint.
 You cannot actually go in the waterfall.
 This is a beautiful place to walk around.
 An awesome playground and pavilions are easily accessible where you can have a picnic lunch.
 There is a butterfly garden right by the parking lot as well.
 There is a longer hike down to a lake, with a beach area.
-We did not make it all the way down there as bad weather was creeping closer and we didn't want to be stuck driving through the storm. *Remember to be flexible!

 This park has an excellent boardwalk making walking very easy and the pathway is super easy.
 Well marked signs identify foliage and give info.
 We all agreed the sink holes at Falling Water State Park were more exciting than the ones at Caverns, and we had a way better understanding of the water system after seeing both parks back-to-back.
 This is a popular area to paddle board, or kayak.
 Exploring by water is a great way to appreciate an area and see all of the natural beauty.